* U.S. crude output tripled since 2008: https://tmsnrt.rs/2D82k38

 * China can still import some Iranian crude

-* U.S. output to top 12 mln bpd by mid-2019 -EIA (New throughout, updates prices, market activity and comment; new byline, changes dateline, previous LONDON)
+* U.S. output to top 12 mln bpd by mid-2019 -EIA (Updates with settlement prices, post-settlement trading)

-NEW YORK, Nov 8 (Reuters) - Oil prices fell near three-month lows on Thursday, surrendering early gains as investors focused on swelling global crude supply, which is increasing more quickly than many had expected.
+NEW YORK, Nov 8 (Reuters) - Oil prices fell nearly 2 percent on Thursday as investors focused on swelling global crude supply, which is increasing more quickly than many had expected.

-Prices rose early in the session when Chinese data showed record oil imports.
-But the slump resumed as the market focused on record U.S. crude production and signals from Iraq, Abu Dhabi and Indonesia that output will grow more quickly than expected in 2019.
+The market focused on record U.S. crude production and signals from Iraq, Abu Dhabi and Indonesia that output will grow more quickly than expected in 2019.
+Fears of the potential supply glut dampened a rally early in the session driven by Chinese data that showed record oil imports.

 Theres a trifecta of trouble created by U.S. stockpile builds, OPEC overproduction and the watering down of Iran sanctions, said Bob Yawger, director of futures at Mizuho in New York.